Caribbean Business Aviation Guide: 2024-2025 Peak Season Planning Tips

 • Turks & Caicos

-Information required for CARICOM APIS filings includes full names, date of birth, nationality, country of residence and complete passport information for all onboard.
+Information required for CARICOM APIS filings includes full names, date of birth, nationality, country of residence, and complete passport information for all onboard.
 More information on CARICOM APIS can be found in our article “CARICOM APIS – Rules for Business Aviation Operators to know.

 CIQ

-CIQ clearance normally takes place within the main terminal unless a fixed-base operator (FBO) with CIQ facilities is available.
+CIQ clearance normally occurs within the main terminal unless a fixed-base operator (FBO) with CIQ facilities is available.
 Clearance times are normally under 15-20 minutes unless the terminal is very congested.
-For return to the U.S., CIQ pre-clearance is available at St. Thomas (TIST)St. Croix (TISX), and Aruba (TNCA) with pre-notification and during specified hours.
+For a return to the U.S., CIQ pre-clearance is available at St. Thomas (TIST)St. Croix (TISX), and Aruba (TNCA) with pre-notification and during specified hours.
 However, these options are not used frequently as many operators find it just as easy, or easier, to clear stateside.

 Agriculture requirements